funteck123/FOP_Tron/README.md

     <img src="image/alphazero.webp" alt="AlphaZero AI Inspiration" width="400">
 </div>

-AI difficulty levels are defined for each enemy type (Koura: Easy, Sark: Medium, Rinzler: Hard, Clu: Impossible).
 Detailed behavior and strategic logic are described in §2.3 Designing Enemies (for sample reference only).

 2.5.4 Round Flow and Victory Conditions
 - When all enemies are derezzed, the player wins the round and earns XP.